 You’ll notice the exposure compensation button/feature by it’s familiar + and – symbols.
-Hopefully, it’s a clear button on your camera body, but it could be a dedicated dial or an in-menu tool to adjust.
+Hopefully it’s a clear button on your camera body, but it could be a dedicated dial or a in-menu tool to adjust.

 Using it correctly is quite easy.
 If your shot is looking a little dark add (+) a stop of compensation or two.
 If it’s looking a little too bright for your liking then dial it down (-).
 Keep your eye on the histogram to judge the changes you make.

 The exposure bar which you’ll spot along the bottom of the viewfinder, or on your LCD screen will move left or right depending upon your changes.

 Given that certain camera modes are part manual-part automatic using exposure compensation will have an effect on the automatic parts of the settings.
 This could have a potentially negative effect on your photo if you’re not paying aware.

 S/Tv (Shutter Priority) – Exposure compensation will alter the size of your aperture.
 You’ll still be able to manually change the shutter speed, but the camera chooses the aperture (based on how much exposure compensation you’ve added or subtracted).